 Tools and Resources for Beginners

-- Moneycontrol: For market news and updates.
+- Moneycontrol: Provides stock performance analysis, trends, and market news updates.

 Common Mistakes to Avoid

-1. Lack of Research
+- Lack of Research

 Blindly following tips or trends without understanding the investment can lead to losses.
 Always conduct thorough research.

-2. Overlooking Emergency Funds
+- Overlooking Emergency Funds

 Before starting to invest, build an emergency fund equivalent to 3–6 months of expenses to cover unforeseen situations.

-3. Ignoring Inflation
+- Ignoring Inflation

 Ensure your investments beat inflation to grow your purchasing power.
 Equities and real estate are effective in combating inflation.

-4. Skipping Financial Education
+- Skipping Financial Education

 As a beginner, prioritize educating yourself about different investment vehicles and market dynamics.